Get Mailbox Details in Microsoft 365 using PowerShell

 Get-Mailbox –ResultSize Unlimited | Select DisplayName,PrimarysmtpAddress,RecipientTypeDetails,SKUAssigned,AuditEnabled,GrantSendOnBehalfTo | Out-GridView

 If you are a PowerShell novice, it is challenging to identify the appropriate cmdlet to generate desired mailbox report.
-If you want to get a report with just a few mouse clicks, you can try AdminDroid Exchange Online reporting tool.
+If you want to get a report with just a few mouse clicks, you can try AdminDroid’s Exchange Online mailbox reports that include,

 I hope this blog will help you manage mailboxes using PowerShell.